chung-leong/react-seq/README.md

 The example uses [Array-router](https://github.com/chung-leong/array-router), a companion solution designed to work well with React-seq.
 It's a minimalist "router" that turns the browser location into an array of path parts and an object containing query variables.
-And that's it.
 Actual routing is done using JavaScript control structures.

 The code above follows the Yield-Await-Promise model.
 We output some user-interface elements then wait for a user response.
 We then act upon that response, causing the displaying of a different page.